We repair sash windows & doors. Many that may appear to be beyond repair can often be restored to good working order.

-To repair rotten window frames is usually less expensive than replacing windows.
-Repairing a wooden window is also the best way to preserve the character and architectural significance of a period home.
+To repair sash window frames is usually less expensive than replacing windows.
+Repairing a rotten wooden window is also the best way to preserve the character and architectural significance of a period home.

 The timber used in the past was of a high quality and very durable.
 Many heritage windows and doors are still in use today whereas modern modern replacement windows may need replacement after only twenty years.

 When windows have rotten beyond economic repair we copy the originals and manufacture our ‘Authentic Replica’ bespoke timber sash windows & doors.